 So, you’re convinced that Chongqing is worth a visit?
 Excellent!
 Here are a few tips to help you plan your trip.

-• Language: Mandarin Chinese is the official language of Chongqing.
-While some people in tourist areas may speak English, it’s helpful to learn a few basic Mandarin phrases before you go.
+Mandarin is the official language of Chongqing.
+While some people in tourist areas speak English, learning a few basic Mandarin phrases will go a long way.
+Payments are mostly digital.
+Locals use Alipay and WeChat Pay for everything from train tickets to snacks at street stalls.
+Be sure to set up your payment method before you arrive.

-• Currency: The currency of China is the Renminbi (RMB), also known as the Yuan.
+The currency is the Renminbi (RMB), also known as the Yuan.

 Chongqing: A City That Stays With You